 The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended.
 Long-term continuous sc infusion can be used, particularly for cancer pain.

 Transmucosal (sublingual) formulations of fentanyl are now available.
 Lozenges are used for sedation in children and as treatment of breakthrough pain in patients with cancer.

 Intraspinal opioids (eg, morphine 5 to 10 mg epidurally or 0.5 to 1 mg intrathecally for acute pain) can provide relief, which is prolonged when a hydrophilic drug such as morphine is used; they are typically used postoperatively.
 Implanted infusion devices can provide long-term neuraxial infusion.
 These devices can also be used with other drugs (eg, local anesthetics, clonidine, ziconotide).

 Dosing and titration:

 For moderate, transient pain, an opioid may be given prn.
-For severe or ongoing pain, doses should be given regularly, without waiting for severe pain; supplemental doses are given as needed when treating cancer pain and are typically considered case by case when treating chronic noncancer pain.
-A common error is prescribing short-acting drugs at long intervals, allowing breakthrough pain.
+For severe or ongoing pain, doses should be given regularly, without waiting for severe pain to recur; supplemental doses are given as needed when treating cancer pain.
+The doses for patients with chronic noncancer pain are typically decided case by case.

 For patient-controlled analgesia, a bolus dose (in a postoperative setting, typically morphine 1 mg q 6 min) is provided when patients push a button; a baseline infusion (eg, morphine 0.5 to 1 mg/h) may or may not be given.
 The physician controls the amount and interval of the bolus.
 Patients with prior opioid exposure or with chronic pain require a higher bolus and baseline infusion dose; the infusion dose is further adjusted based on response.